A health worker and young girl in a health clinic.

 Disproportionate health challenges for women and adolescent girls

-Lack of proper nutrition can lead to iron deficiency anemia, which affects nearly a third of girls and women of reproductive age, robbing them of the energy needed for higher education, livelihood opportunities and full, productive lives.
-Severe anemia has the potential to double women’s risk of dying during or after giving birth.
+Lack of proper nutrition can lead to iron deficiency anemia, which affects nearly a third of girls and women of reproductive age, robbing them of the energy needed to pursue higher education, livelihood opportunities and full, productive lives.
+The WHO estimates 40 per cent of maternal deaths are linked to anemia.

-More than 160 million women and girls of reproductive age would like to delay or prevent pregnancy, but can’t access contraception because of limited availability or social and cultural barriers that prevent them from making their own choices on the matter.
-Despite some degree of recovery among health systems in low- and middle-income countries after the COVID-19 pandemic, a World Health Organization survey completed in early 2023 found disruptions to family planning and contraceptive services showed very little improvement.
+More than 160 million women and girls of reproductive age would like to delay or prevent pregnancy, but cannot access contraception because of limited availability or social and cultural barriers that prevent them from making their own choices on the matter.
+Despite some degree of recovery among health systems in low- and middle-income countries after the COVID-19 pandemic, a WHO survey completed in early 2023 found disruptions to family planning and contraceptive services showed very little improvement.

-It’s also important to note that mental health challenges currently contribute to 14 per cent of the global burden of disease worldwide—and 81 per cent of this burden is hitting families in low- and middle-income countries where access to mental health and psychosocial support services are limited or nonexistent.
-The prevalence of anxiety and depression increased 25 per cent globally since the start of the pandemic, with younger people and females often reported at a higher risk of being affected.
+It is also important to note that mental health challenges currently contribute to 14 per cent of the global burden of disease worldwide.
+Of that amount, 81 per cent is hitting families in low- and middle-income countries where access to mental health and psychosocial support services are limited or non-existent.
+The prevalence of anxiety and depression increased by 25 per cent globally since the start of the pandemic, with younger people and females reported to be at a higher risk.

 ...